 |Anatomy and Physiology||6-8|

 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Total credits: 65

-The MSAT requires a grade of B- or higher in all ATEP required coursework, and maintenance of current Health Care Provider Emergency Cardiac Care (ECC) and First Aid certifications.
+The MSAT requires a grade of B or higher in all MSAT required coursework.
+In the first nine credits of the program, one course with a grade of B- or C may be allowed.
+Students must maintain current Health Care Provider Emergency Cardiac Care (ECC) and First Aid certifications.

 MS Core Coursework